CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

 ### Task 4.2: Data Transformations

-1. Click **+Code** to add a new cell and type the below comments for Standardization, the process of scaling and centering numeric features to have a mean of 0 and a standard
-   deviation of 1, making them comparable and suitable for certain algorithms, press tab and then press enter.
+1. Click **+Code** to add a new cell and type the below comments for Standardization, the process of scaling and centring numeric features to have a mean of 0 and a standard deviation of 1, making them comparable and suitable for certain algorithms, press tab and then press enter.

    ```
    # Perform Standardization on the data